srsapireddy/OpenLANE_EDA/README.md

 ![cell_7](https://github.com/srsapireddy/Images/blob/main/148.png?raw=true) </br>

-8. Higher Level Metal Formation = We need to planarize first the layer via CMP before adding a metal interconnect.
-Aluminum contact is used to connect the lower contact to higher metal layer.
-Process is repeated until the contact reached the outermost layer.
+8. Higher Level Metal Formation = We need to planarize the layer via CMP before adding a metal interconnect.
+Aluminum contact is used to connect the lower contact to the higher metal layer.
+The process is repeated until the contact reached the outermost layer.

-Mask 12 is for first contact hole
+Mask 12 is for the first contact hole
-Mask 13 is for first Aluminum contact layer
+Mask 13 is for the first Aluminum contact layer
-Mask 14 is for second contact hole
+Mask 14 is for the second contact hole
-Mask 15 is for second Aluminum contact layer.
-Mask 16 is for making contact to topmost layer.
+Mask 15 is for the second Aluminum contact layer.
+Mask 16 is for making contact with the topmost layer.

 ![Cell_8](https://github.com/srsapireddy/Images/blob/main/149.png?raw=true) </br>

 ### MAGIC Inverter Layout
-* In MAGIC the first layer is the local interconnect layer (locali).
+* In MAGIC, the first layer is the local interconnect layer (locali).
   - metal 1: purple color
   - metal 2: pink color
   - nwell: solid dashed lines
   - ndiff: green color
   - pdiff:   brown color
-* When a poly crosses a ndiff it’s a nmos.
+* When a poly crosses a ndiff, it’s a nmos.
 Similarly, when a ploy crosses a pdiff it’s a pmos.

 ![Image](https://github.com/srsapireddy/Images/blob/main/150.png?raw=true) </br>